 Thanks for stopping by!
 Like many of you, after getting our ERMI results back we were left wondering what all the numbers really mean and had to search out the advice of others to help us put the numbers in context.
-Let’s face it, there isn’t an easy one stop shop for answers to the “Explain my ERMI” question!
+Let’s face it, there hasn't been an easy one stop shop for answers to the “Explain my ERMI” question, until now!

 After a lot of research trying to answer that seemingly basic question, we understand why that is - it’s not easy to generate a straightforward answer that can take into account all the variables in your individual environment.
-However, that doesn’t mean that you’re completely out of luck, there are some guiding attributes of the 36 mold types within the ERMI that can help you better understand the types of water events your home or business may have experienced.
+However, what we did learn is that there are some guiding attributes of the 36 mold types within the ERMI that can help you better understand the types of water events your home or business may have experienced.

 So what is an ERMI Anyway?